pajjaecat/ORI-SRD/docs/howToUse.rst

    * - **Lower Network**
      - The network to study which is a small branch of the Upper Network

-By defaut, we consider *ST LAURENT* and *CIVAUX* as, respectively, the upper and lower Network.
+By default, we consider *ST LAURENT* and *CIVAUX* as, respectively, the upper and lower Network.